Joseph Thomas Clover: Important cases

 Because of his expertise in anaesthesia, Clover was often sought out when important figures required surgery.
-He gave chloroform to Napoleon III of France on 2 January 1873, at Chislehurst, Kent, and again on 6 January, for a procedure to break up a bladder stone.
+He gave chloroform to Napoleon III, the deposed French Emperor, on 2 January 1873, at Chislehurst, Kent, and again on 6 January, for a procedure to break up a bladder stone.
 The Emperor died on 9 January.
 Clover was a signatory to his autopsy report, together with five other physicians.

-Clover gave chloroform to Alexandra of Denmark, who was then the Princess of Wales, in 1867, for the removal of a splint from a rheumatic knee, and later anaesthetised her husband Edward VII (who was then Prince of Wales) in 1877, for an operation to drain an abscess which was attributed to a hunting injury.
+Clover gave chloroform to Alexandra, Princess of Wales, in 1867, for the removal of a splint from a rheumatic knee, and later anaesthetised her husband Prince Albert Edward in 1877, for an operation to drain an abscess which was attributed to a hunting injury.

 Clover also administered general anaesthesia to Sir Robert Peel, Florence Nightingale and Sir Erasmus Wilson.

 Apparatus

 During his lifetime, Clover invented and improved a variety of pieces of medical apparatus, especially those for easier and safer anaesthesia.
 Some of these inventions bore his name, including: